ReedAndreas/CPS_Final_Project_Code_Eval/README.md

-# CPS_Final_Project_Code_Eval

-This is our repository for the final code evaluation for AI for CPS.
+This repository contains the information and code for the CS8395 AI in CPS class project.

+Author: Reed Andreas, Gloria Zhang

+# Enhancing Domain Adaptation in AI Models through Explainable AI Techniques: A CRP and RelMax Approach

 ## Installation